bernedom/SI/README.md

 ## Packaging

 SI is available as 'raw' download from this repo but also as [conan package](https://bintray.com/bernedom/conan/SI%3ASI/_latestVersion).
 All releases are available from `SI/stable` from bintray.
 Getting SI from there is the preferred way.

+## Implementation details

+For further information and deeper technical details refer to the [implementation details document](doc/implementation-details.md)